2factorauth/twofactorauth/API.md

 ### URL & Domain matching

-If you're using our API to match client URLs with our dataset make sure you're only use the domain of the `url`-element as a website commonly uses subdomains and subdirectories.
+If you're using our API to match client URLs with our dataset make sure you only use the domain of the `url`-element, as a website commonly uses subdomains and subdirectories.

 ### Caching